 We will depart today from your hotel in Shigatse around 08:00ish.
 The rode condition is pretty good but because of the speed-limit, we will spend about 6hrs on the road.

 Your tour ends today.
-Our guide and driver will collect you from your hotel to transfer to Lhasa Airport/Railway for your next destination.
+Our guide and driver will collect you from your hotel to transfer to Lhasa Airport/Railway Station for your next destination.

 Cost & Inquiry

 Our private customized Tibet tours are ideal for families, small groups and individual travellers who desire a more thorough and intimate introduction to Tibet.
 Price varies with size, season, hotel rate. etc. Please fill out this form so our travel designers can start helping you plan a trip.